t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 # State of the Art {#sec4}

-This section is organized as follows. {{sec4-1}} summarizes state of the art on IP-based systems, within IETF and in other standardization bodies. {{sec4-2}} summarizes state of the art on IP-based security protocols and their usage. {{sec4-3}} discusses guidelines for securing the IoT as proposed by other bodies. {{sec4-4}} analyzes status of other relevant standards.
+This section is organized as follows. {{sec4-1}} summarizes state of the art on IP-based systems, within IETF and in other standardization bodies. {{sec4-2}} summarizes state of the art on IP-based security protocols and their usage. {{sec4-3}} discusses guidelines and regulations for securing the IoT as proposed by other bodies.

 ## IP-based IoT Protocols and Standards {#sec4-1}